parad0x92/flashMessage/README.md

-Api to build flash messages and easly show them using bootstrap alerts
+Api to build flash messages and easly show them on frontend using bootstrap alerts

-USAGE
+--USAGE--

 require_once 'flashMessages/flashMessage.php';